-I have had the opportunity of meeting with and interviewing a lot of artists

-    from the island of Singapore.
-They are all extremely inspiring and generally

-    leave me in awe with their passion and perseverance.
-There are some who are

-    extraordinary – more than just professionals.
-Lucinda Law is one such
+I have had the opportunity of meeting with and interviewing a lot of artists from the island of Singapore.
+They are all extremely inspiring and generally leave me in awe with their passion and perseverance.
+There are some who are extraordinary – more than just professionals.
+Lucinda Law is one such artist.

-    artist.

-    Last week I had the opportunity to meet with Lucinda and explore the behind

-    the scenes.
-She was kind enough to invite me at her in-house-studio and what

-    was supposed to be a formal 45-minute interview turned into a friendly

-    chitchat for hours.
-We clicked like old-time friends and ended up discussing

-    work, family and life for more than 5 hours at her Jalan Besar studio.
-I got

-    to see and understand the process that goes behind each piece of this
+Last week I had the opportunity to meet with Lucinda and explore the behind the scenes.
+She was kind enough to invite me to her in-house studio and what was supposed to be a formal 45-minute interview turned into friendly chitchat for hours.
+We clicked like old-time friends and ended up discussing work, family and life for more than 5 hours at her Jalan Besar studio.
+I got to see and understand the process that goes behind each piece of this celebrated artist.

-    celebrated artist.
 It was a memorable evening.

 Lucinda offers me drinks and we start chatting.
-She tells me about a

-    sabbatical that she took almost 3 and a half years ago.
-She was not in a

-    happy space personally and wanted to take a break.
-She tells me that she

-    wanted to find her purpose and her instinct told her to go to nature.
+She tells me about a sabbatical that she took almost 3 and a half years ago.
+She was not in a happy space personally and wanted to take a break.
+She tells me that she wanted to find her purpose and her instinct told her to go to nature.

 “I wanted to be in a space where I could be surrounded by things that I love.
 I took off to New Zealand and what was supposed to be a holiday for a few days, ended up being a two and a half month vacation”

 She tells me about her experiences and adventures in the lap of Mother Nature during that vacation.
 By the time that she was back, Mother Nature had told her what to do next.
 She decided to start painting again.
 As a kid, art was more like a luxury to her.
 She remembers thinking back in those days that how wonderful it would be if she could earn a living out of painting orchids!
 Well, that is exactly what she does now.